27 Creative DIY Entertainment Center Ideas in 2022

 This beautiful console is really just perfect for about any home – whatever the theme.
 It’s especially a great option for bedrooms and smaller family rooms where you want all that function but don’t need a monster center.

 This one is designed specifically with the gamer in mind.
 The pallet wood compartments on the entertainment center are shaped perfectly to hold any and all of the various gaming consoles out there.

 In fact, the cubbies were designed specially to accommodate the widest console – the Xbox One – and the tallest – the Wii.
 And since the pallet wood is in play, the spaces between the panels give those machines extra breathability.

-You’ll just need to find some old pallets and follow the easy guide to build this amazing entertainment center.
+You’ll just need to find some old pallets and follow the easy guide to build this amazing DIY entertainment center.

 Easy Farmhouse Style Entertainment Console Makeover

 If you already have an entertainment center that needs some love – or just love a good yard sale find – this is a great tutorial.
 The plan takes you through the step-by-step “Blah to beautiful” with some simple ideas and directions that anyone can follow.